 You could be losing business and website visitors if your website is flagged with a “Not Secure” message

 In July 2018, Google Chrome made good on it’s announcement to mark all HTTP sites as “not secure,” according to a blog post published by Chrome security product manager Emily Schechter.
+All of our existing and new Vermont web design and web hosting customers have secure “https” enabled websites.

 So just what’s the difference between “http” and “https” and why should I care?